Manu1020/ML_System_Design/tap-minimization-autocomplete/design.md

 ### Offline

 - **Token Recall@K**: Is the actual next token present in the top K suggestions?
 - **Token Sequence Recall**: Fraction of the full target phrase accurately completed by the system
-- **NDCG@K**: Measures ranking quality when using ranked multi-token outputs

 > ⚠️ **Note**: Precision@K is difficult to evaluate accurately because we only observe user acceptance of one suggestion; unrejected options may still be relevant.